 On 1 November 2017 the House of Commons resolved that the so-called "Brexit Impact Assessments" should be provided to the Committee on Exiting the EU.
 This short briefing paper sets out the background to the debate and the Government's response to the resolution.Jump to full report >>

-In December 2016 David Davis told the Exiting the EU Select Committee that the Government was “in the midst of carrying out about 57 sets of analyses” of the impact of Brexit on sectors which accounted for 85% of the UK economy.
+In December 2016 David Davis, the Secretary of State for Exiting the EU, told the Exiting the EU Select Committee that the Government was “in the midst of carrying out about 57 sets of analyses” of the impact of Brexit on sectors which accounted for 85% of the UK economy.

-On 1 November the House of Commons resolved that the so-called “Brexit Impact Assessments” should be provided to the Exiting the EU Select Committee.
-The motion was passed without division.
-The motion was tabled as a “motion for a return”.
+Then on 1 November 2017 the House of Commons resolved that the so-called “Brexit Impact Assessments” should be provided to the Exiting the EU Select Committee.
+The motion was tabled as a “motion for a return” by the Opposition.
 This device has not commonly been used by the House of Commons in modern times in such circumstances.
 Governments have used the device of a “motion for unopposed return” to publish information with the protection of Parliamentary privilege.

-On 7 November the Secretary of State for Exiting the EU made a Written Statement noting that “it is not the case that 58 sectoral impact assessments exist”.
-He explained that there is a “wide mix of qualitative and quantitative analysis contained in a range of documents developed at different times since the referendum”.
-It would therefore take time to collate the information.
+On 7 November the Secretary of State for Exiting the EU made a Written Statement stating that “it is not the case that 58 sectoral impact assessments exist”.
+Instead he explained that there was a “wide mix of qualitative and quantitative analysis contained in a range of documents developed at different times since the referendum” which would take time to collate.
 He also stated that there might be confidential and commercially sensitive information in the analysis, and that advice to ministers must remain private.

 Commons Briefing papers CBP-8128